 $1.00+ | Specialized Services | Calls that require specialized agents or the use of third-party software. |

-What you pay per minute isn’t the only consideration when it comes to pricing.
-Consider how are a provider’s agent to answer your calls.
+The average cost per minute isn’t the only consideration when it comes to pricing.
+Consider the way the provider’s agent is going to answer your calls.
 Are they just answering the call or managing it?
+What about call agent quality?
+Are they well-trained?

 Also, be careful of pricing that falls below the extremes of our chart.

+The third step in this process is understanding your metrics.
 Many answering service providers are transparent when it comes to their monthly reports and invoices.
 Others hide additional charges in the numbers or group charges together to confuse you.

 Below are critical answering service metrics your provider may track with a brief description of what they mean: